aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_03_Boosting_Python.md

 p_e = -\frac{1}{2\pi^2}\sin(\pi x) \cos(\pi y) -\frac{1}{50\pi^2}\sin(5\pi x) \cos(5\pi y)
 \end{equation}

-Sample solvers written in Python and Cython are provided along with the course in directory `solving_pde_mooc/notebooks/demos/BoostingPython`.
-Python solver can be used with or without Numba.
+Sample solvers written in Python and Cython are provided along with the course in the directory `solving_pde_mooc/notebooks/demos/BoostingPython`.
+The Python solver can be used with or without Numba.

-Cython solver is hosted in `BoostingPython/cy`. `BoostingPython/cy/csolver.pyx` contains the source Cython code.
-Library compiled from the source cose is located in `BoostingPython/cy/lib`.
-You therefore don't have to recompile the source code but can simply import the library by running:
+The Cython solver is hosted in `BoostingPython/cy`. `BoostingPython/cy/csolver.pyx` contains the source Cython code.
+The library compiled from the source code is located in `BoostingPython/cy/lib`.
+You therefore don't have to recompile the source code but you can simply import the library by running:
 ```
 import cy.lib.csolver as csolver
 ```
-If you're willing to recompile it, we refer you to `BoostingPython/README.md` for concrete instruction and to generic tutorial from Cython's [official documentation][8].
+If you're willing to recompile it, we refer you to `BoostingPython/README.md` for the instructions and to the generic tutorial from Cython's [official documentation][8].

-Python and Cython code we provide is thoroughly documented but we will still comment on certain pieces.
+The Python and Cython codes we provide are thoroughly documented but we will still provide some extra information here.

 #### Efficiency

-But first run the cells below and see for yourself how performance compare.
+But first run the cells below and see by yourself how the performance compare.

 [8]: <https://cython.readthedocs.io/en/latest/src/userguide/source_files_and_compilation.html> "Cython compilation"